 - social exclusion

-Below are ten lessons I teach my students to prevent relational aggression and to equip students to handle conflict, as well as stand up for themselves.
+Below are seven lessons I teach my students to prevent relational aggression and to equip students to handle conflict, as well as stand up for themselves.

 Not all conflict is relational aggression.
 If the action or words are rare or accidental, the conflict is probably not a result of relational aggression.
 However, many children struggle responding to ANY type of conflict with peers, so it’s important to discuss what NOT to do.